 UC Berkeley Researchers Jones and Kammen, working at the Renewable and Appropriate Energy Laboratory (RAEL) have conducted a landmark GHG emission analysis of U.S. households, and which also provides a tool for more effective consumer and governmental policy decision-making.
-The "tool" here is the "carbon calculator" made available for free on the Cool Climate Network website.
+The "tool" here is the "carbon calculator" made available for free on the Cool Climate Network website

-Artificial intelligence has taken a big leap forward: two roboticists (Lipson and Zagal), working at the University of Chile, Santiago, have created what they claim is the first robot to possess "metacognition” — a form of self-awareness which involves the ability to observe ones' own thought processes and thus alter one's behavior accordingly
+Artificial intelligence has taken a big leap forward: two roboticists (Lipson and Zagal), working at the University of Chile, Santiago, have created what they claim is the first robot to possess "metacognition" -- a form of self-awareness which involves the ability to observe ones' own thought processes and thus alter one's behavior accordingly

 Imagine a big slice of your favorite pie.
 Imagine eating all of it.
 Your mouth automatically begins salivating, your taste [&hellip